RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 * "Known Intentions" - deals with another built in feature: shows how to use, configure, and turn off built in intents.
 * "It's All the Same to Me" - demonstrates custom slots that use synonyms to simplify the code that has to deal with multiple values that map to a smaller subset.
+* "Wild (Card) Thing" - explains how to get values from the user that are not part of the "accepted" set, i.e. using wildcard matches.

 ## Domain Tutorials